-Activities supporting the establishment process and objectives (P1-P6) of EIH in Bioeconomy are shown in figure 4.
+Activities supporting the establishment process and objectives (P1-P6) of EIH in Bioeconomy have continued.
+Research visits, Science Meet Regions conferences, Funding application preparation and common teams' meetings have been tools towards the consolidation of RUN-EU EIH in Bioeconomy.
 Entrepreneurship (P6) has not been actively promoted but the work of other processes also supports this future perspective.
-In EIH overall strategy, objectives are divided into processes (P's) and supportive actions (S's).
-Supportive actions that ensure skills, infrastructure and networks on innovation ecosystem have been developed in cooperation with e.g. RUN plus and will be continued.
-Status of the supportive objectives is shown in table 1
+In the EIH's overall strategy, objectives are divided into processes (P's) and supportive actions (S's).
+Supportive actions that ensure skills, infrastructure and networks on innovation ecosystem have been developed in co-operation with e.g. RUN-EU Plus and will be continued.
+The status of the processes and supportive actions to meet objectives is shown in Table 1.